-487 9 Results from the Four Corners region
+9 Results from the Four Corners region

-One of the motivations for initiating this project, in addition to archiving these valu-488 able datasets into FAIR compliant database, was to use the composite dataset to develop 489 a model that reconciles the differences between the commonly used models of the Four 490 Corners region of the United States Southwest.
-Historically, the different scientists used 491 primarily their own laboratory's data in the production of their VGP curves, separate 492 from the data of the other contributors.
-Because the data, up to now, were not publicly 493 available, it has not been possible to develop a regional model of paleosecular variation, 494 using the composite datasets of DuBois, Wolfman, and Eighmy.
-495
+One of the motivations for initiating this project, in addition to archiving these valuable datasets into FAIR compliant database, was to use the composite dataset to develop a model that reconciles the differences between the commonly used models of the Four Corners region of the United States Southwest.
+Historically, the different scientists used

 The aim of producing a composite regional model requires the chronology information to be reported with the magnetic vector information collected by the contributors.
 Filtering for sites that have reported chronology eliminates a significant number of sites from all three contributor's datasets.
-The quality of the age reported was not 500 used as a filter, and the chronology reported was not updated (as described in Section 501 5).
+The quality of the age reported was not used as a filter, and the chronology reported was not updated (as described in Section 5).

-In the Four Corner region, a combined 3920 archaeological features were sampled 502 for archaeomagnetism.
-Of these, 422 have reported ages and 223 passed the selection cri-503 teria (Table 4).
-Plotted against age, these data show a clear trend in declination and in-504 clination over the last 1500 years (Figure 5a and b).
-The data are plotted by contrib-505 utor, with the accepted archaeomagnetic sites noted as solid symbols and all the data 506 with ages noted as open symbols.
-Superimposed on these data is a degree-10 polynomial 507 508 fit calculated using functions within the python Seaborn module.
-The uncertainty bounds are defined through a Monte Carlo style resampling with 1000 iterations.
-509
+In the Four Corners region, a combined 3920 archaeological features were sampled 508 for archaeomagnetism.
+Of these, 422 have reported ages and 223 passed the selection cri-509 teria (Table 4).
+Plotted against age, these data show a clear trend in declination and in-510 clination over the last 1500 years (Figure 5a and b).
+The data are plotted by contrib-511 utor, with the accepted archaeomagnetic sites noted as solid symbols and all the data 512 with ages noted as open symbols.
+Superimposed on these data is a degree-10 polynomial 513 fit calculated using functions within the python Seaborn module.
+The uncertainty bounds 514 are defined through a Monte Carlo style resampling with 1000 iterations.
+515

 Region Contributor Sites Sites with ages Accepted Sites with ages

 Four Corners DuBois 1050 71 22

 Wolfman 486 229 114

 Eighmy 2384 122 87

 Lower Mississippi DuBois 287 17 3

 River Wolfman 33 5 4

 Eighmy 63 0 0

 Mesoamerica DuBois 251 18 10

-(southern region) Wolfman 117 29 14
+Wolfman 117 29 14

 Eighmy 8 0 0

-Mesoamerica DuBois 3 1 0
+Northern Mexico DuBois 3 1 0

-(northern region) Wolfman 14 7 7
+Wolfman 14 7 7

 Eighmy 7 0 0

 South America DuBois 56 9 4

 Wolfman 37 5 2

 Eighmy 0 0 0

-Table 4.
-Summary of the number of archaeomagnetic sites within the datasets by contributor and region
+Table 4.Summary of the number of archaeomagnetic sites within the datasets bycontributor and region

-The declination and inclination data modeled by the polynomial fit and its respec-510 tive uncertainty bounds, is based on the sub-portion of the dataset that satisfies the fil-511 ter of $\alpha{95} \leq 4$, paired with eleven predictions from the GUFM paleosecular variation 512 model equally spaced between 1700 CE and 1950 CE (Jackson et al., 2000).
-The latter 513 are denoted as black plus-signs.
-The addition of the GUFM predictions constrain the 514 polynomial fit model in the historic time period, during which there is a low density of 515 archaeomagnetic records.
-We chose 1700 CE as the minimum extent of the GUFM pre-516 dictions used in these models because in the land-locked Four Corners region of the United 517 States few historical records prior to 1700 CE were included in the development of GUFM, 518 limiting the precision of the predictions for the region during the 17^{th} century.
-519
+The declination and inclination data modeled by the polynomial fit and its respec-516 tive uncertainty bounds, is based on the sub-portion of the dataset that satisfies the fil-517 ter of $\alpha{95} \leq 4$ , paired with eleven predictions from the GUFM paleosecular variation 518 model equally spaced between 1700 CE and 1950 CE (Jackson et al., 2000).
+The latter 519 are denoted as black plus-signs.
+The addition of the GUFM predictions constrain the 520 polynomial fit model in the historic time period, during which there is a low density of 521 archaeomagnetic records.
+We chose 1700 CE as the minimum extent of the GUFM pre-522 dictions used in these models because in the land-locked Four Corners region of the United 523 States few historical records prior to 1700 CE were included in the development of GUFM, 524 limiting the precision of the predictions for the region during the $17^{th}$ century.
+525